CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 ## Step 2: Legal agreements

-The data deposition to FEGA requires a series of legal agreements.
-The necessary documentation is introduced below.
-The agreements concerning the data controller need to be discussed with the legal service of your home organisation.
-Please note that your organisation may already have some required agreements in place with CSC.
-We will provide support if additional agreements are needed.
-Please confirm that all the necessary agreements are in place before starting the submission by replying to the previous email you received from the CSC helpdesk (servicedesk@csc.fi).

-!!! note
-    The required legal documents state the roles of a data processor and a data controller, which are defined in the General Data Protection Regulation (GDPR).
-CSC acts always as a data processor.
-In most research projects, the data controller is an academic organisation or other legal entity.
-The ownership of the data does not change by using this service.
+The data deposition to FEGA requires a series of legal agreements:

-The Data Controller must have a **service agreement** specific to FEGA service with CSC before the data can be transferred.
-The service agreement includes the **Data Processing Agreement (DPA)**, which regulates the particularities of data processing – such as its scope and purpose – as well as the rights and duties between the controller and the processor.
-[CSC’s general DPA](https://research.csc.fi/data-processing-agreement) is available on the CSC website.
-Also, **[CSC General terms of use](https://research.csc.fi/general-terms-of-use)** and **[Description of the data processing activities](./data-processing-form.docx)** are included in the service agreement.
+*  **Service agreement for Federated EGA**.
+Your home organization (or data controller) must have a **service agreement** specific to FEGA service with CSC (data processor) before the service can be accessed.
+The service agreement includes the Data Processing Agreement (DPA), which regulates the particularities of data processing – such as its scope and purpose – as well as the rights and duties between the controller and the processor.
+Your home organization legal service will support you in outlineing the necesary agreements.
+To facilitate the process, contact us at servicedes@csc.fi providing a contact from your organization legal representative.

-In addition to the legal agreements between the Data Controller and Data Processor, you need a **Data Access Agreement (DAA)**.
-The DAA is a contract between the Data Access Committee ([DAC]([https://ega-archive.org/submission/data_access_committee](https://ega-archive.org/access/data-access-committee/what-is-dac/))) and an applicant applying access to the data.
+*  **Data Access Agrement** The Data Access Agreement (DAA), is a contract between the Data Access Committee ([DAC]([https://ega-archive.org/submission/data_access_committee](https://ega-archive.org/access/data-access-committee/what-is-dac/) and an applicant applying access to the data for reuse.
 With the DAA, you can define conditions and restrictions for the data reuse.
-The document includes all the policies regulating data reuse (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset.
-It might also include a data transfer agreement (needed when researcher from non-EU/non-EEA are accessing the data via SD Desktop).
-For more information, contact the legal services of your home organisation.
+The document includes all the policies regulating data reuse (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset (see below, Step 6: Data Access Committee and Policy registration).
+The DAA  might also include a data transfer agreement (needed when researcher from non-EU/non-EEA are accessing the data via SD Desktop).
+For more information, contact the legal services of your home organisation providing this [example template](https://ega-archive.org/assets/files/Example_DAA.doc).

+<iframe width="280" height="155" srcdoc="https://youtu.be/XXOph-0wacc?si=9NWFpr-LjF_d4f2W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+!!!
+Note
+    Please note that your organisation may already have required agreements with CSC in place or Data Access Aagreemetns templates available.
+We will provide support if additional support in needed.

 ## Step 3: Credentials